 auticon taps into this potential by employing autistic adults as technology consultants.
-Autistic employees are supported by job coaches and project managers, producing a win-win-win situation for clients, consultants, as well as society.
+Autistic employees are supported by Neuro-Inclusion Specialists and project managers, producing a win-win-win situation for clients, consultants, as well as society.

 Autism influences a person’s perception, cognition and emotions.
 As autism affects each individual differently, we refer to an autism spectrum.
 Just like everybody else, autistic people have unique personalities.
 The spectrum is three-dimensional and the diversity within the autism spectrum is infinite.
 That explains why auticon takes a person-centric approach: we want to create workplaces that work for people as individuals, rather than applying a one-size-fits-all formula.